Skip to content

 This survey is anonymous and not linked in any way to your application.
 Any information you provide will be used by Arts Emergency to monitor the demographics of candidates applying for roles and make improvements in line with our diversity and inclusion ambitions.

-Interviews will be held in Manchester at the end of the week commencing Monday 7 July.
+Interviews will be held the week commencing 9 February 2026.

-If you have any questions about the application process, please contact jobs@arts-emergency.org
+If you have any questions about the role or application, please contact Joe Burton, Head of Programmes, at joe@arts-emergency.org

 Online Q&A

-We will be hosting an optional Zoom on Tuesday 17 June at 6pm for prospective applicants to learn more about the role, the Mentoring team, and Arts Emergency before they apply.
-Register here.
+We will be hosting an optional Zoom on Tuesday 20 January 2026 at 5pm for prospective applicants to learn more about the role, the Community team, and Arts Emergency before they apply.
+Register using the button below.